Experts are warning that a summer heatwave across Europe could lead to a surge in coronavirus infections.

 Dressing for the weather may sound obvious, but clothes can make a real difference to how our bodies handle heat.
 Avoid the temptation to strip off, because you may be at greater risk of sunburn, which can affect your body's ability to cool itself.

-Wear light colours (dark can attract and retain heat) and loose garments that can allow air to get in.
+Wear light colours (dark colours absorb more of the light, converting it into heat) and loose garments that can allow air to get in.
 Hats with ventilation will help and fabric choice is key - materials like cotton and linen are more breathable, absorbing sweat and encouraging ventilation.

 In case of wildfires

-A number of deadly wildfires have broken out in Europe recently - and weather conditions can play a large role in the ability of such fires to spread.
+Weather conditions can play a large role in the ability of wildfires to spread.

 In hot weather, dry vegetation ignite and burn faster, causing fires to grow rapidly.